oleksii-honchar/nginx-reverse-proxy/README.md

   * [Other options](#other-options)
 * [Troubleshooting](#troubleshooting)

+[Nginx-Reverse-Proxy](https://github.com/oleksii-honchar/nginx-reverse-proxy) project is modern and static configuration based alternative to [Nginx-Proxy-Manager](https://nginxproxymanager.com/).

 ## Goal

 * To have Nginx reverse-proxy for multiple aplication hosted locally
-* Accessible from the WWW by domain name using HTTPS
+* Accessible from the WWW by domain name using HTTPS with autorefresh
+* Able to work with dynamic public IP
-* No ISP NAT-loopback, and no public static IP tolerant
+* Able to work without ISP NAT-loopback, i.e no access to forwarded domain from local network
 * Dockerized and configured by single config file - `nrp.yaml`

-## Context
+## Context / Motivation

 * Platform - `Mac M1` & `Linux`.
 It should work on Windows, but was not tested
-* No Static Public IP (I don't have it and don't want to pay €14/mo just for it)
+* No Static Public IP (I don't have it and don't want to pay €14/mo just for it to Vodafone)
 * ISP `NAT loopback` not available, i.e local device can't access services using its public IP address from within the same network.
 It means that one can't access `your-domain.tld` proxied service from the same network
   * If one have public static IP and NAT-loopback the live will be just easier :-)